moorepants/learn-multibody-dynamics/energy.rst

    Ku = mu*me.dot(Pu.vel(N), Pu.vel(N))/2
    Kf, sm.simplify(Ku)

-and the translational and rotational kinetic energies of the calf and thigh :math:`K_A` and :math:`K_B`:
+as well as the translational and rotational kinetic energies of the calf and thigh :math:`K_A` and :math:`K_B`:

 .. jupyter-execute::